Skip to main content

 When will the recipient receive the funds?

 The timing depends on when you initiate the transfer.
-Use the table below as a general reference for Same-Day and Next-Day ACH transfers.
+Use the tables below as a general reference for Next-Day and Same-Day ACH transfers.

 Transfer Initiated By (ET)